Designing Your Own Passive Solar Greenhouse, Part 2

 - Your foundation should align with your own specific design goals.
 More on that later.

-- Your foundation should not be toxic to the soil.
+- Your foundation should not leach toxins into the soil.

 The long and short of it is this: Don’t do what I did.
 Learn from my mistakes!

 Back to foundations.
-Here are my top 3 recommendations:
+Here are my top three recommendations: